camilaflor356/intro-to-sqlite/README.md

 The database `foo.db` contains one table named `user`.

 Use DB Browser to explore this database before you write any code!

+### Usage
+To get a single user by id, use this endpoint and enter id number (localhost:4000/user/:id) app.get("/user/:id", db.getUserById);

+To see all users, use this endpoint (localhost:4000/allinfo) app.get("/allinfo", db.getall);

+To create a new user, use this endpoint and enter the desired id number and name (localhost:4000/newuser/:id/:name) app.get("/newuser/:id/:name", db.newuser);

+To update a user's name, use this endpoint and enter your name and id number (localhost:4000/updateusername/:name/:id) app.get("/updateusername/:name/:id", db.newusername);

+To delete a user, use this endpoint and enter the user's id number (localhost:4000/deleteuser/:id) app.get("/deleteuser/:id", db.deleteuser);
+to